 $ gem install rails

-Now, type the following to verify the install:
+Now, type the following to verify the installation:

 This should return the version of Rails installed, and you are ready to continue.

 Now that you are all set with Ruby on Rails programming language and SQLite3, it’s time to step up and start making the application.
-Rails has a lot of scripts called ‘generators’, designed to make development much easier.
+Rails has a lot of scripts called ‘generators,’ designed to make development much more accessible.
 These generators create everything needed to start working on a task.
-One such generator is the ‘new application generator’.
-This one provides the necessary foundation for making a fresh Rails application so that you do not have to write one all by yourself.
+One such generator is the ‘new application generator.’
+This one provides the foundation for making a new Rails application, so you do not have to write one all by yourself.

 To use this generator, you need to open a terminal and navigate to a directory where you can create files.
-Once there, you need to type the following:
+Once there, it would help if you typed the following:

 $ rails new blog